When faced with big decisions, do you ever hear crazy talk in your head?

 When I realized that nobody will make me stand out if I don’t do so for myself.

-So how can YOU overcome all those voices that want to keep you quiet, keep you small?
+So, how can YOU overcome all those voices that want to keep you quiet, keep you small?
+How do you stop the crazy talk in your head?
 Here are 3 strategies I’ve used that might help you:

 - PREPARE: At any time, come to events prepared to ask a question or contribute.
 Whether is a large event and you seize the opportunity to come to the microphone and ask a question or contribute to the conversation in a small gathering, commit to being heard within the first half of the meeting, ideally before the break.
 Make it a goal.